 An opposite approach to the norm is our take on when satin paint should be used.
 As most people choose a satin paint because of “cleanability” and the potential for little fingers and pets to get the surface dirty, we would suggests a high quality flat paint because of their touch-up capabilities.
 Satin is better for a home with less activity, less need for touch-ups, and when you know the integrity of the finish will not be damaged.

-Of course, we lay out what and why we recommend a certain material, but ultimately, you have the final say and we will do what you want.
 Changing your wall paint can make a big improvement after years of the same look.
 If you would like to update your interior, give us a call at 803-957-4567 and we will be glad to come out and give you an estimate.